Python Script for SAVI Calculation on Drone Tiles

 """

-Band indices are 1-based (rasterio convention).
+Band indices follow rasterio's 1-based convention.

 """

-if not Path(input_path).exists():
+if not src_path.exists():

-raise FileNotFoundError(f"Input tile not found: {input_path}")
+raise FileNotFoundError(f"Input tile not found: {src_path}")

-with rasterio.open(input_path) as src:
+with rasterio.open(src_path) as src:

-if not (1 <= nir_band_idx <= src.count) or not (1 <= red_band_idx <= src.count):
+if not (1 <= nir_band_idx <= src.count):

 nir = src.read(nir_band_idx).astype(np.float32)